Third-party IdP SSO integration

 IdP Groups Access Control provides automatic correct user permission assignments based on IdP groups.
 This streamlines user management and reduces the time spent on it.
 IdP Groups Access Control ensures that the correct permissions are automatically assigned to the users that are coming from IdP based on their IdP group memberships.

 IMPORTANT Currently, IdP Groups Access Control only works if Automatic User Provisioning is enabled.
-Refer to Automatic User Provisioning.

 NOTE IdP Group Access Control cannot be enabled until at least one Mapping Rule is enabled and Enable Single SIgn-On via SAML is enabled.